isa-group/tosla/README.md

 1. Clone the repository.
 2. Open the file `bin/competency_questions_evaluation.ipynb`.
+3. Execute `Run All` and select your Python enviroment (version 3.10)
-3. First part of the notebook is the TOSLA validator and later the Competency Questions, Potentially unfair terms and the obligations, permissions, and prohibitions of the parties.
+4. The first part of the notebook runs the TOSLA validator, followed by the sections for Competency Questions, Potentially Unfair Terms, and the Obligations, Permissions, and Prohibitions of the parties.
-4. Execute the code cell and modify the KG as needed.
+5. Execute the code cell and modify the KG as needed.

 ### Competency Questions Example
 **CQ1:** *Which services are governed by the SLA?*  Below is an example of a SPARQL query to parse and execute this competency question.